bartholomews/fsclient/README.md

 ### Deploy to Sonatype

-Follow the instructions [here](https://discuss.circleci.com/t/gpg-keys-as-environment-variables/28641/4) to pass the gpg private key to a CI machine (required for publishing to Sonatype)
+Follow the instructions [here](https://discuss.circleci.com/t/gpg-keys-as-environment-variables/28641/4) to setup the gpg private key to a CI machine (required for publishing to Sonatype)

 ### TODO
 - [scala-steward](https://github.com/fthomas/scala-steward)